-- Dept. of Biomedical Engineering (Brent French, Jeff Holmes, Tom Barker, Shayne Pierce-Cottler)
+Dept. of Biomedical Engineering (Brent French, Jeff Holmes, Tom Barker, Shayne Pierce-Cottler)

-- Dept. of Molecular Physiolocy (Brant Isakson, Gary Owens)
+- Dept. of Molecular Physiolocy (Brant Isakson, Gary Owens, Swapnil Sonkusare)

 - Dept. of Neurology (Karen Johnston)

-These departments and mentors have a strong record of collaboration and training, and a major strength of our Training Program is the inter-departmental and multidisciplinary support that each trainee experiences.
+These mentors have a strong record of collaboration and training, and a major strength of our CVSTP is the inter-departmental and multidisciplinary support that each trainee experiences.
 Through the utilization of these various faculty and departments, a broad range of potential research projects is maintained, highlighting the multidisciplinary approach of our program.

-Model: The program is a 2-year program designed for surgical residents who usually will have completed two years of clinical training prior to entering the laboratory.
+Model: The CVSTP is a 2-year program designed for surgical residents who usually will have completed two years of clinical training prior to entering the laboratory.
 Trainees have opportunities to conduct basic research as well as clinical research.
-There are required courses for all trainees including courses in scientific investigation, the ethics of scientific investigation, biostatistics and a multi disciplinary lecture series in the cardiovascular research center.
+There are required courses for all trainees including courses in scientific investigation, ethics of scientific investigation, biostatistics and a multi-disciplinary lecture series in the cardiovascular research center.
 Other courses in the basic science areas can be chosen as desired by the trainees.

 Tracks: Residents in our CVSTP must choose from one of two possible “tracks”: a basic research track or a clinical research track.
 In the “basic research track”, residents focus on mentor-guided laboratory research projects.
 These residents will also receive introductory didactic training in clinical research by enrolling in four graduate-level courses which will lead to a Certificate in Public Health Sciences.
 This program is offered through UVA’s Department of Public Health Sciences.
 We feel that didactic training in clinical research is a valuable commodity to the residents in this track.
 Residents who choose the “clinical research track” will be those who desire training more intensely focused on clinical research.
 These residents will participate in mentor-guided clinical research projects and will enroll in the Masters of Science Program in Clinical Research (MS-CR) which is offered by the Department of Public Health Sciences.